Columbia, Maryland: Geography

 Columbia is located in central Maryland, 20 mi southwest of Baltimore, 25 mi northeast of Washington, D.C., and 30 mi northwest of Annapolis.
 The community lies in the Piedmont region of Maryland, with its eastern edge at the fall line.
 The climate tends to hot, humid summers and cool to cold and wet winters.
 There are occasional large amounts of snowfall that happen every year.

 The primary landforms in Columbia are rolling hills and stream valleys; Columbia's road network is laid out to follow the terrain, with many winding streets and cul-de-sacs.
 Elevations range from about 200 to 500 ft above sea level.
 Most of Columbia is drained by the Middle Patuxent and Little Patuxent rivers.
-There are three artificial lakes, created by damming of tributary streams during community construction.
+There are three artificial lakes, created by damming tributary streams during community construction.
 In 1965, the Rouse Company leased 7000 acre of farmland staged for development, and earmarked 4000 acre of oak forest for timber harvesting.
 The company developed a sapling planter to replant sections of cleared land that would use Columbia's W.R.
 Grace-developed fertilizers.
-An outer ring of greenspace was abandoned early in the project because the combination with the already required river buffers would have reduced profitable land available for building.
+An outer ring of greenspace was abandoned early in the project because the combination with the already required river buffers would have reduced land available for building.
 Along with Symphony Woods, many other stands of mature trees have been temporarily maintained in Columbia, including the large Middle Patuxent Environmental Area in the western part of the community between Harper's Choice and River Hill villages, protecting much of the river valley from development.